skjdghsdjgsdj/babypod-hardware/README.md

 * The green board is the [RTC](https://en.wikipedia.org/wiki/Real-time_clock).
 The vertical orientation doesn't matter.
 It uses four M3x4 screws.
 The battery faces up and the STEMMA QT ports face down.
 * The yellow board is the Flash SD board.
 The components face up and the flat surface faces down.
 It uses two M2.5x4 screws.
 * The white board is the Feather.
 It is screwed in using two M2.5x4 screws in the front near the USB C port, and in the back the smaller holes of the Feather use two M2x4 screws.
-* The piezo is the red circle underneath the yellow Flash SD board.
+* The piezo isn't visible.
+It is under the yellow Flash SD board.
 It is press fit like the battery.
 The hole in the piezo faces down and the wires exit through the hole in the circle.

 ## Assembly